What makes someone attractive? Social media, vanity & insecurities

 When I was a teenager in the 90s, things were different.
 There was no social media, no Instagram and Snapchat.
 No one would be seen dead taking a selfie, as that meant you were “up yourself”, or overtly vain, which was considered one of the worst things to be as a 90s teen.
 It was the era of grunge and Kurt Cobain.
 We wore Doc Martens and old op-shop cardigans and dreadlocked our hair.
 We didn’t wear makeup, eyelash or hair extensions.

 In my post What is the Most Attractive BMI?
 What Should You Weigh to Look Your Hottest?
 I discuss scientific studies that deal with male and female symbols of attractiveness.
 Waist-to-hip ratio is mentioned, height, weight and symmetry of facial features are all relevant.
-I also have a series of posts about what is considered attractive at different ages:
+Science has tried to nail down exactly what attractiveness looks like, but of course this wavers from generation to generation, and across cultures.
+One generation might favour small waists and large breasts and one generation might favour a more androgynous look.
+Times and fashions change.

 Let go of vanity – before it destroys you